pipelinedb/gostride/README.md

 #### `Subscribe(path string)`

+* `path` - url to subscribe to.
+Note that it is not necessary to append a `/subscribe` to the url.

 `Subscribe` is slightly different from the other methods, because it doesn't map directly to a traditional HTTP request type. `Subscribe` opens a long-lived HTTP connection and continuously receives events from the server (see [the API docs](https://www.stride.io/docs) for more information about `/subscribe` endpoints).